lhcb/glossary/glossary/u.md

 ## Urania

+High-level physics analysis software repository, similar to [Erasmus](e.md#Erasmus) but based on heptools.

 ## USPG: Upgrade Software Planning Group {#USPG}

 Advisory body to the LHCb management that coordinates the activities for the LHCb software for the Upgrade.